CD/DVD Care & Preservation

 CD/DVD Care to Avoid and Repair Damage

 When the laser in your CD/DVD player reads the digital information from the shiny side of the CD/DVD, it must see every microscopic “pit” of the digital code.
 Dirt, fingerprints, or scratches that come between the laser and the information prevent the correct reading of the musical or video information.
-The disc contains redundant information it uses for correcting errors, but a build up of dirt and/or scratches make more and more of those corrections necessary which can create delays or loss of data and take away from the musical or video experience.
+In addition, the disc contains redundant information it uses for correcting errors.
+However, a build up of dirt and/or scratches make more and more of those corrections necessary.
+This situation can create delays or loss of data and take away from the musical or video experience.
 A large scratch may cause “skipping” or prevent playback entirely.
 Your goal in CD/DVD Care is to minimize that loss of data.

 Any oxygen that penetrates to the aluminized layer can permanently damage your CD/DVDs.
 When oxygen combines with the aluminized layer, it forms aluminum oxide that is transparent and CANNOT reflect the laser beam.
 The lack of a reflected signal confuses the CD/DVD processor such that you may hear distortion or see degraded video.